Opt Out: Make it a New Year’s resolution to summit the 4,000-foot peak of Mount Abraham

 “This time of year, it’s important to have foot traction on the soles of your feet,” he said.

-Traction can range from microspikes and crampons which attach to your hiking boots and can be kept in your backpack until needed, to snowshoes.
+Traction can range from snowshoes to microspikes and crampons, which attach to your hiking boots and can be kept in your backpack until needed.

 Microspikes are best used when walking on compacted snow and light ice.
 Crampons, which have sharper spikes, are better on steeper surfaces and on ice-covered rock.